hellerve/blog/posts/One_Year.md

 News](https://news.ycombinator.com/), who was surprisingly friendly to my posts when they ended up there, and the [r/programminglanguages](https://reddit.com/r/programminglanguages) community, who has been putting up with a lot of my Carp rants lately.
+The biggest of all thank yous, however, goes out to my employer Port Zero, who has been supportive of every single one of my endeavours, even though most of them are very clearly not of business value for them.

 Thank you for this past year.
 It has been a wild ride.